 Effortless Thai Coconut Chicken

-Category: Restaurant-Quality Entrées at Home
+Section: Restaurant-Quality Entrées at Home

 Enjoy succulent Thai-inspired chicken skewers marinated in a mixture of coconut cream, soy sauces, fresh ginger, and garlic, then grilled to caramelized perfection.
 The coconut glaze adds a sweet, sticky finish while an optional peanut dipping sauce delivers creamy, nutty richness.
 Skewered chicken is cooked over high heat and basted generously for deep flavor.
 Serve these skewers hot off the grill, finished with crunchy lettuce or a sprinkle of roasted peanuts for extra texture.
 Simple swaps can be made for the marinade and protein to adjust taste or dietary preferences.